joinbox/guidelines/bugtracker/README.md

 ## Assignment & Labels

 Please don't assign the bug to anyone and don't add any labels to it.
-The Project Manager will triage the Bugs once a day.
+The Project Manager will triage the Bugs regularly.
 If it's urgent contact the Project Manager directly.